hammingweight/synkctl/README.md

 ## The **synkctl** REST Client
 A CLI can be useful but for more complex scenarios, it's better to have a program that monitors and adjust settings by making API calls.
 For example:
  * At the end of each day, check the battery SOC and adjust the minimum SOC (for example, increase the minimum SOC as the seasons change from summer to winter)
- * Only allow the inverter to power non-essential circuits if the battery SOC is above somethreshold and the input are producing some minimum amount of power (this ensures that the battery isn't drained too rapidly)
+ * Only allow the inverter to power non-essential circuits if the battery SOC is above some threshold and the input are producing some minimum amount of power (this ensures that the battery isn't drained too rapidly)

-The API is written in Go.

 ### Using the REST Client
 To use the REST client, you need to